-I feel like I missed a lot with Lincoln.
+I feel like I missed a lot with Savannah.
 I’d lost a lot of blood during labor and was exhausted for weeks after the birth.
 I broke my foot 3 weeks postpartum.
 Both Brice and I picked up a bad stomach flu that first month.
+Georgia graduated high school.
 We had lots of photo jobs with deadlines and we were in the midst of buying a house.
 And I was caring for my mom and was so worried about her because I knew she was not going to be with us much longer.
 I didn’t watch my last baby slip away into not being a baby anymore because I had so much to do.
 And I was too busy watching my mother leave this world.

 It haunts me now, as my uterus and it’s baby-making shop shuts down and my husbands vasectomy looms closer.
 The minutes click by and I keep thinking that if I don’t rush out right now and make it happen, there will be no more babies.

 And that’s okay.
 In reality, I don’t want more babies.
 I don’t need any more babies.

 But it’s still so very hard to let that go.